8 Best Pocket Pistols for Every Day Carry [2023]

 It's the smallest pocket pistol that you can still get all your fingers around.

-Anything smaller, and you won't get your pinky finger around it, cutting your grip strength (and recoil control) by about 40%.
+Anything smaller, and you won't get your pinky finger around it.

 If it's too small for your hands, an extended magazine should do the trick.